jbrondex/MyPythonScripts/README.md

 **Description:**
-This file uses the hypercube latin sampling method to get a set of combinations of parameters (Sigmath_ice, B, lambdah) for the damage model that correspond to an optimal coverage of the parameter space
+This file uses the hypercube latin sampling method to get a set of combinations of parameters (Sigmath_ice, B, lambdah) for the damage model that correspond to an optimal coverage of the parameter space.
+It makes a 3D plot of the obtained combinations and save the txt file that will feed Elmer.

 **Remarkable feature:**
 Latin Hypercube Sampling.
 3D scatter plot.
+Save panda dataset to csv.